In the state of Maryland, the laws on crimes of assault and battery are arranged under two statutory crimes

 The assault and intentional cause of harm to any law enforcement officers,

-In order to be charged with assault on an officer, the state should prove that the defendant was aware or should have been aware that the assaulted officers was an officer.
+In order to be charged with attack on an officer, the state should prove that the defendant was aware or should have been aware that the assaulted officers was an officer.

 The penalty for assault on a law enforcement officer, or emergency care provider is a sentence of up to 10 years in prison and/or a fine of up to $5000.
 The state of Maryland acknowledge the existence of ‘ reckless endangerment; It is a crime to get involved in conduct that may causes a large risk of injury and/or death of another person.